spatialwalk/AvatarKit-Web-Demo/README.md

 **Host Mode (Pre-recorded Audio/Animation):**
 > ⚠️ **Note**: Host Mode requires the SPAvatar server-side SDK to generate animation keyframes.
 The examples use pre-generated data files.

+1. **Generate Session Token** (Required) - Click the "Auto" button next to "Session Token" to generate a temporary token (valid for 1 hour)
+   - The token will be automatically filled into the input field
+   - If SDK is already initialized, the token will be set immediately
+   - If SDK is not initialized yet, the token will be set when you initialize the SDK
-1. Click "初始化 SDK (Host Mode)" to initialize the SDK in Host mode
+2. Click "初始化 SDK (Host Mode)" to initialize the SDK in Host mode
+   - Select environment (International/CN)
+   - The Session Token will be automatically set if you generated it in step 1
-2. Enter the character ID in the interface
+3. Enter the character ID in the interface
-3. Click "Load Character" to load the character
+4. Click "Load Character" to load the character
-4. Click "Play Data" to load and play pre-recorded audio and animation files
+5. Click "Play Data" to load and play pre-recorded audio and animation files
-5. Observe the character's animation synchronized with audio
+6. Observe the character's animation synchronized with audio
-6. Adjust volume using the volume slider (0-100%)
+7. Adjust volume using the volume slider (0-100%)

 ## 📦 Example List